-- Payoff of the existing lien, including the related closing costs and prepaid items; (there must be a continuity of obligation for an existing lien, i.e., there must be at least one borrower on the new loan who was also obligated on the loan being refinanced) - Payoff of a subordinate lien (including prepayment penalty) seasoned < 12 months provided it was used in the purchase of the property.
-A copy of the Closing Disclosure from the original sale is obtained to verify the entire amount being paid off was used to purchase the property - Payoff of a subordinate lien seasoned \geq 12 months - If the lien is a home equity line of credit (HELOC), total draws may not exceed \$2,000 in the prior 12 months.
-Payoff of a construction loan, the value is based on the current appraised value after the completion of construction or the total acquisition cost, whichever is less - Incidental funds as long as it does not exceed 2% of the loan amount or \$2000, whichever is less
+- Payoff of the existing lien, including the related closing costs and prepaid items - Payoff of a subordinate lien (including prepayment penalty) seasoned < 12 months provided it was used in the purchase of the property.
+A copy of the Closing Disclosure from the original sale is obtained to verify the entire amount being paid off was used to purchase the property - Payoff of a subordinate lien seasoned ≥ 12 months - If the lien is a home equity line of credit (HELOC), total draws may not exceed \$2,000 in the prior 12 months. - Payoff of a construction loan, the value is based on the current (completed) appraised value

+• Incidental funds as long as it does not exceed 2% of the loan amount or \$2000, whichever is less